mtmk-ee/artemis-docs/pages/tutorials/setup/setup2.md

 ## Introduction

-The Artemis Development Environment is provided as an Ubuntu 18.04.4 image with necessary tools preinstalled.
+The Artemis Development Environment is provided as an Ubuntu 18.04.4 Vagrant box with necessary tools preinstalled.

 VirtualBox and Vagrant are used to ensure the development environment is cross-platform.
-VirtualBox is used for virtualization of operating systems, and Vagrant is used to set up the virtual machine in a mostly platform-independent manner.
+VirtualBox is used for virtualization of operating systems, and Vagrant is used to set up the virtual machine in a (mostly) platform-independent manner.

 ### Why Linux?